How Much Compensation Can I Claim For Stress At Work?

 - General damages – these are all of the physical aspects of the condition.
 Although the physical side of work-related stress is quite hard to quantify, there are some tangible ones.
 For example, people suffering from work-related stress sometimes also suffer from depression, anxiety or general lethargy.

 - Special damages – anything not to do with the physical effects of the condition, that are being claimed for in compensation, comes under general damages.
 This will include direct expenses such as medical costs.
-It also includes other financial costs, such as cancelling a planned event that has already been paid for.
+It also includes other financial losses, such as cancelling a planned event that has already been paid for.
 All medical fees and ongoing cost of treatment also come under general damages, as does care costs.

 The legal fees involved can be quite high.
 Even if you do pay your own legal costs, and you fail to win your case, you will lose them.
 But why take the risk?
 We have a solution.